Skip to content

 If you ever feel manipulated, seek support from people who can help you deal with your situation, and minimize your interaction with the manipulator if required.

-Consider cutting ties.
+Also, consider cutting ties.
 In many cases, the best way to cope with a manipulator is to cut ties completely.
 It may be the best option if the toxic behavior is causing you significant stress and harm and the situation gets out of hand.

-THE NARCISSIST
+THE NARCISSISTS

-The Narcissist may also struggle with insecurity and fear of abandonment.
-He may become defensive when he feels threatened or criticized, creating a toxic cycle of behavior, not so easy to break.
+Also, they may struggle with insecurity and fear of abandonment.
+They can be prone to extreme mood swings and become defensive when they feel threatened or criticized, creating a toxic cycle of behavior.

 So, focus on protecting yourself and finding supportive relationships outside the toxic dynamic.